AndreNijman/EmuRust/README.md

 GameCube titles additionally parse the disc header on load—the launcher prints the game ID, maker, disc, and streaming flags to the console and an overlay in the top-left corner of the window mirrors that metadata so you can quickly confirm which image you booted.
 Both raw ISOs and Dolphin-style `.rvz` images are supported—the latter are transparently decompressed in-memory at launch.
+If a Dolphin binary is available (either via the `DOLPHIN_BIN` environment variable or on `PATH` under names such as `dolphin-emu`), the launcher automatically hands the game off to Dolphin for full emulation; otherwise it falls back to the built-in visualization stub so you still get metadata and input plumbing even without the external core installed.

 ### Controls (Game Boy built-in core)